 Arrival in Kathmandu

 In the evening, take a stroll through the local village, and interact with locals to learn something about their way of life.
-Accommodation is provided in twelve little cottages that have been built by the villagers, simply furnished, but offers everything for a comfortable stay.
+Accommodation is provided in twelve little cottages that have been built by the villagers, simply furnished and with attached bathrooms, they offer everything for a comfortable stay.
 The village women, who are also the owner of each cottage, live nearby the homestay so that they can take care of their guests as staying at their homes.
 Enjoy the local welcome ceremony by the Tharu community people and cultural dance performed by the villagers.
 (Barauli Community Homestay)

 Chitwan National Park was the first national park in Nepal and was set up 1973.
 It was made a World Heritage Site in 1984.
 With an area of over 932 km2 and an altitude of between 100 m to 815 m in the Churia Hills, it is home to 68 species of mammals.
 You may see the “king of the jungle,” the Bengal tiger as this is reported as being one of the best tiger habitats in the world.
 More commonly sighted are the one-horned rhinoceros, sambar deer, red muntjac, hog deer, rhesus monkeys, Hanuman langurs and wild elephant.
-You will be taken on a jungle jeep safari and a nature walk, visiting a local village outside the national park.
+You will be taken on a jungle jeep safari and a nature walk, visiting a local village outside the national park and can ride on an elephant.
 (Barauli Community Homestay)

 Today you visit a couple of very typical Newari villages not far out south of the city.
 These two villages have not changed much from its early days.
 As you walk the streets of Bungamati, you can see plenty of wood crafts and sculptures which might be a perfect handmade souvenir.
 Khokana is another small village that is very popular for its traditional way of producing mustard oil and its lovely little local temples.
 (Patan Homestay)